Why I Do NOT Train Kids

 Recreational scuba training has developed the denial of risk into an art form.
-Lee Somers, my mentor, once called this profound denial of risk, “The It won’t happen to me syndrome.”
-More recently, Morgan, (Panic Underwater), states that divers are simply NOT being informed of the risks they assume when they scuba dive.
+Lee Somers, my mentor, once called this profound denial of risk, "The It won't happen to me syndrome."
+Morgan (1995) in a Sea Grant Study, states that divers are simply NOT being informed of the risks they assume when they scuba dive.
 The lesson of biology is that once the head has been buried in the sand (risk removed from view), the rear end is exposed and long-term survival must depend upon protection from an outside higher power.
 Simply put, greed blinds!
 The lesson of history is that once the perceived need to increase revenue controls thinking, then, often, the best interests of the participants have been forgotten.

 Many times over the last two decades I have been told that in the business of selling c-cards, there is no column in the ledger sheet for health & safety, quality of education, or in some cases, adherence to US law.
 But, the funny thing is that these things do have a way of entering into the ledger sheet when those who have been sacrificed seek retribution in the form of increased liability insurance costs, legislation and litigation.
 For those who cannot read the lettering on the advertisement on your upper right, it says something like "Our brand appeals to the younger smoker."
 More and more the advertising of our scuba industry (when it denies risk) sounds like it was written by the same folks who wrote for the tobacco industry of the 1950's.
 I find the parallels to be both fascinating and disturbing.
 Over the long term, denial of risks becomes an extremely expensive way of doing business.